Lolindhir/PnP/src/assets/rules/Classes/Fighter-Maneuvers.md

 ##### Evasive Footwork
 <!-- When you move, you can expend one superiority die, rolling the die and adding the number rolled to your AC until you stop moving. -->
-As a bonus action, you can expend one superiority die and take the Disengage action.
+As a bonus action, you can expend one superiority die and take the Disengage or Dodge action.
 You also roll the die and add the number rolled to your AC until the start of your next turn.

 ##### Feinting Attack